 These instruments are beautifully handmade and apart from giving good music, they work as a piece of art for decoration.

-The hand embroidered fabrics are available in all parts of India.
+The hand-embroidered fabrics are available in all parts of India.
 The workmanship and design of these are different in different parts of India.
-It is a good idea to buy some embroider fabric while traveling to a place.
+It is a good idea to buy some embroidery fabric while traveling to a place.
 These fabrics can be used for garments as well as can be framed as a showpiece.

 The sound/music emerge from these bowls is very relaxing and soothing.